juju/docs/src/en/charms-bundles.md

     cluster: internal
 ```

-This is the equivalent of deploying with:
+This is equivalent to:

 ```bash
 juju deploy cs:trusty/mysql-57 --bind "shared-db=database cluster=internal"
 ```

-These bundles will need to be updated to be more specific about the
-bindings required, allowing the operator to specify exactly which charm-defined
-endpoints should end up in specific spaces.

-The following `deploy` command connects charm endpoints to specific spaces and
+The following connects charm endpoints to specific spaces and includes a
-includes a default space, `default-space`, for any interfaces not specified:
+default space, `default-space`, for any interfaces not specified:

 ```bash
 juju deploy --bind "default-space db=db-space db-admin=admin-space" mysql
 ```

-Using the `binding` section in the bundle's YAML file, the above deploy
-command can be mirrored in bundle format with the following:
+Using a bundle file, the above deploy command can be mirrored with the
+following:

 ```yaml
 mysql: